runableapp/Matcha-TTS/README.md

 </div>

-> This is the official code implementation of 🍵 Matcha-TTS [ICASSP 2024].
+> ⚠️ This repository is a fork of the [official Matcha-TTS](https://github.com/shivammehta25/Matcha-TTS), with CUDA 13 and [NVIDIA PyTorch Docker (25.11-py3)](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch) support added by RunnableApp.

 We propose 🍵 Matcha-TTS, a new approach to non-autoregressive neural TTS, that uses [conditional flow matching](https://arxiv.org/abs/2210.02747) (similar to [rectified flows](https://arxiv.org/abs/2209.03003)) to speed up ODE-based speech synthesis.
 Our method: